-Some of Deutsche Telekom's approximately 12,000 items of land were included in the opening balance sheet in 1995 at values which were calculated using average prices per square meter for groups of properties to determine individual fair values as part of a valuation process developed by widely respected real estate authorities.
-In view of the usage of the real estate to date, it was assumed that the market value of the real estate was not lower than the net carrying value.
-In the course of implementing its new, disposal-oriented real estate concept, Deutsche Telekom has been engaged in a review of the value of its real estate portfolio to determine individual fair values, and decided to have the individual values of parcels of land in its property portfolio evaluated by an outside real estate consultant on the basis of publicly available values of comparable properties provided through governmental entities ("benchmark data").
-As a consequence at the time of preparation of Deutsche Telekom's annual accounts, Deutsche Telekom decided to take a nonscheduled writedown in the form of a valuation adjustment on the asset side for real estate amounting to EUR 2,018 million.
-Deutsche Telekom compared the publicly available benchmark data to the historical costs of the individual parcels on a sample basis.
-Where parcels of land were found to have historical costs above the benchmark data, the difference derived from the sample population was extrapolated over the land portfolio resulting in the above valuation adjustment.
-Where parcels of land were found to have historical costs below the benchmark data, write-ups were not taken.
+Some of Deutsche Telekom's approximately 12,000 items of land were included in the opening balance sheet in 1995 at values which were calculated using average prices per square meter for groups of properties to determine individual fair values as part of a valuation process developed by widely respected real estate experts.
+In view of usage of the real estate to date, it was assumed that the market value of the real estate was not lower than the net carrying value.
+In the course of implementing its new, disposal-oriented real estate concept, Deutsche Telekom is reviewing the values of its real estate portfolio to determine individual fair values and has decided on a nonscheduled write down in the form of a valuation adjustment on the asset side for real estate amounting to EUR 2,018 million.
+The accounting adjustments do not have any effect on the liquidity or the ongoing business activities of the Deutsche Telekom Group.